 Pink Floyd's ex-lyricist Roger Waters is well known for his preoccupations with war, insanity, isolation, introspection, loss of communication, politics and the collapse of society, often with a biting wit and cynicism.

-Syd Barrett wrote most of Floyd's songs in their early years, and they were usually fond remembrances of a carefree childhood, though colored by LSD.
+Syd Barrett wrote most of Pink Floyd's songs in their early years, and they were usually fond remembrances of a carefree childhood, though colored by LSD.
 To people used to the cynicism of the Waters-era Floyd, the difference in style is pretty jarring

 System of a Down's music is somewhat hard to define, but it does have some noticeable traits present throughout the discography.
 It relies heavily on the loud-fast dynamic, usually somewhere between restrained and insane.
 Melodically it has a spiritual, almost tribal influence from world music, most notably middle-eastern instrumentation and Armenian folk singing.
 Lyrically it drifts between absurdist and political.
 Whatever you want to call it, the style is theirs.